liferay/liferay-docs/develop/tutorials/articles/02-tooling/06-liferay-sample-modules/00-liferay-sample-modules-intro.markdown

 - `liferay-gradle`
 - `maven`

-The provided sample modules are organized into several different build chains to cater to a variety of developers.
-Each folder offers a set of Liferay projects that can be bootstrapped to that specific development environment.
-For example, the sample project residing in the `gradle` folder can be bootstrapped to a Gradle based development environment.
+The provided sample modules are organized into several different toolchains to cater to a variety of developers.
+Each folder offers the same set of sample Liferay modules with only the build files specific to that toolchain differing.
+For example, the `gradle` folder contains projects using standard OSS Gradle plugins that can be easily added to any Gradle composite build.
 The same concept also applies to the `bndtools` and `maven` projects.

-The `liferay-gradle` folder provides projects that are bootstrapped on to the Liferay Gradle plugin (e.g., `com.liferay.plugin`).
-The Liferay Gradle plugin is really a set of Gradle plugins that makes developing Liferay applications quick and easy.
+The `liferay-gradle` folder also contains projects built with Gradle; however, it uses the Liferay Gradle plugin (e.g., `com.liferay.plugin`) which encompasses additional functionality for various types of Liferay modules.
+The Liferay Gradle plugin is recommended for Gradle users developing for Liferay.
+The `gradle` folder is available for those who are unable to adopt the `liferay-gradle` plugin.
+Because the `liferay-gradle` plugin takes over the standard Gradle JAR plugin, there may be cases where it is incompatible with an existing Gradle build configuration.

+The sample projects for each toolchain demonstrate how to use various frameworks like Declarative Services (DS) and the OSGi API.

 +$$$